MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-arcgis.md

    ![pin add and delete example](media/power-bi-visualization-arcgis/power-bi-pins3.png)

 ### Drive time
 The Drive time pane lets you select a location and then determine what other map features are within a specified radius or driving time.
+The example below shows a 50-mile radius from Washington D.C.
+Follow the steps below to create your own drive time layer.
     ![drive time example](media/power-bi-visualization-arcgis/power-bi-esri-drive-time.png)

-1. Select the single select tool and choose the pin for the Charlotte Douglas airport.
+1. Select the single select tool and choose a pin or bubble.
+In this example, we've selected a pin for the Charlotte Douglas airport

    ![single pin selection example](media/power-bi-visualization-arcgis/power-bi-clt.png)